Outdoor Adventure Activities at Shakespear Lodge, Auckland

 Regional Park Give Back

-Staying in a regional park and open sanctuary is not something you get to do everyday.
+Staying in a regional park and open sanctuary is not something you get to do every day.
 To say thank you to the environment and support the work the Auckland Council is doing in the regional park why not volunteer some of your time to give back?
-Tasks could include track maintenance, beach clean ups, tree planting......
+Tasks could include track maintenance, beach clean ups, tree planting and more.
+Let us know what you might be interested in doing and we will try to facilitate this.

 Why do it?